73cirdan/MMM-bustimes/README.md

 departs | controls how many departs you want to see. destinations | Optional, an array with a every destination you care about.
 Only lines going to any of these destinations will be shown.
-.. | Valid codes can be found in step 3, under the entry 'DestinationCode' of each line.
+.. | Valid codes can be found in step 3, under the entry 'DestinationCode' of each line. showDestination | true or false to see the destination of a line. timeFormat | e.q.
+"HH:mm:ss" or "HH:mm" to control precision of the departure time

 ## Example config.js content for this module
 		{